ryanjsheehan1/mu-editor.github.io/en/download.md

 Windows or Mac OSX (we no longer support 32bit Windows).

 The current recommended version is Mu 1.1.0-beta-4.
-We advise people to update to this version via the links for each supported operating system:
+We advise people to update to this version via the links for each supported operating system.
+All previous beta versions of Mu [can be downloaded from here](https://github.com/mu-editor/mu/releases).

 <div class="media">
   <div class="media-left">